fngryboi/lagom/_posts/2017-05-05-temporary-todo-list.md

   1. Fix profile picture and favicon
   2. Add social buttons for those that aren't in place currently
   3. Update FontAwesome to latest?
+  4. Dark theme option toggled by a boolean in data/theme.yml?
-  4. Add a setting for toggling Twitch.tv channel player embedding with my Smart Embed Twitch.tv Player.
+  5. Add a setting for toggling Twitch.tv channel player embedding with my Smart Embed Twitch.tv Player.